lhbikos/ReC_Psychometrics/docs/09-EFA_PAF.md

   + reproduced correlation matrix
   + the difference between the reproduced correlation matrix and the correlation matrix in the data

 The *factor.model()* function in *psych* produces the *reproduced correlation matrix* by using the *loadings* in our extracted object.
 Conceptually, this matrix is the correlations that should be produced if we did not have the raw data but we only had the factor loadings.
-We could do fancy matrix algebra and produce these.

 The questions, though, is:  How close did we get?
 How different is the *reproduced correlation matrix* from *GRMSmatrix* -- the $R$-matrix produced from our raw data.